Written By: Shatoyia Jones, FLP Foundation Self-Development & Passive Income Mentor

 checklists, articles, videos and opportunity to stay connected to supportive and ambitious folks, ask questions and receive 1:1 mentorship on anything and everything from relationships to organization to healthcare plans and benefits to housing to employment to financial planning and stability.

-Our focus: persons of color with special programming for women of color, but guess what?
-We turn away no one who identifies as an active ally and needs our services.
+Our focus: BIPOC and minority communities, but we turn away no one who identifies as an ally and needs/wants our programming and services.

 In other words, we got you.
 And we have the receipts to prove it.